lic20/lic20.github.io/index.md

 Our Smart Cast is developed for improving the process of healing a broken bone, by controlling the healing process and by improving patient comfort.

-### Frequently Asked Questions
+## Frequently Asked Questions

-# Will the cast hurt me?
+**1.Will the cast hurt me?**
-No
+No.

-# Safety shut off just in case of emergency
+There is a safety shut off just in case of emergency.

-Can I shower with it?
+**Can I shower with it?**
+No, this cast is not water proof and you need a plastic protection over it when taking a shower.

-# Are there any food or nutrients that can help me heal quicker?
+**3.Are there any food or nutrients that can help me heal quicker?**
 Yes
 Avoid caffeine and smoking cigarettes, which can restrict blood flow Eating lower cholesterol and fat diet can improve blood circulation